-This review is not spoiler free!
-For the spoiler free version, follow me on instagram: www.instagram.com/idlemisadventures
+Disclaimer: This review is not spoiler free!

 As usual this review will be split into five parts, character building, world building, theme, plot and conclusion.

-First—character building, this novel did not lack tragic backstories and clever twists.
+This novel did not lack tragic backstories and clever twists.
 I found that the characters were mostly likeable and didn't feel estranged to me.
 They were written quite beautifully and showed immense emotion that translated well to me as a reader which allowed me to empathize with each character.

-Second—world building, it was not as vividly described so that I could see clear pictures in my head while reading but it was written so I never felt lost or confused about their whereabouts or what they were doing.
+It was not as vividly described so that I could see clear pictures in my head while reading but it was written so I never felt lost or confused about their whereabouts or what they were doing.
 I felt it was easy to understand the world they moved in and gave me enough of a vague sense of what was happening so I wasn't distracted from the main plot/events.

-Third—theme, the theme was clear enough throughout the book.
+The theme was clear enough throughout the book.
 A world at war and the lives ravaged and caught in the crossfire.
 There is also some romance and cute little moments where the main character builds a sort of father and daughter relationship with her master.
 I feel the author was successful in delivering the emotions that come along with such loss and still having much to lose.

-Fourth—plot, the plot was written and flowed clearly enough that I wasn't confused even through bits of withheld information pertaining to the plot twist.
+The plot was written and flowed clearly enough that I wasn't confused even through bits of withheld information pertaining to the plot twist.
 I feel like the story was written well and I hadn't seen the ending coming, it was quite far from what the plot suggested in the beginning which was a pleasantly written surprise for me.
 I also thoroughly enjoyed the way the book ended with the death of the main character.
 It was a loss that I felt solidified her strength and further made the story unique in the way it did not end in a particularly happy ending.